mendrik/feather/Readme.md

 A library of reusable UI components can be found [here](https://github.com/mendrik/feather-components).
 This is work in progress so use it only as in inspiration for your own implementations.

-# Javascript fatigue

-Not another framework.
-You're right.
-There is no excuse and feather-ts was originally meant as a learning experience for myself.
-I have used React, CanJs and Angular previously and got tired of setting up those behemoths, adding complexity like server-side rendering or webpack configs that launch slower than my java backends.
-I wanted to have a library that is fast, small and allows for clean code, without adding any new semantics like directives, action creators or some theoretically great functional programming paradigms that make the code hard to write and harder to read.
-For what it's worth, you can just ignore this library and move on, for anyone else feel free to try it out and leave some feedback.

 # Performance

 Comparing feather-ts using [this](https://github.com/lhorie/todomvc-perf-comparison)